 Ubud is compact enough that you can walk around the town on your own, even with young kids.
 I wouldn’t recommend a stroller because the streets and paths are not even or always paved; a carrier works much better.
 We did use taxis to get to and from Ubud and they were reasonably priced.
 The roads in Bali are small and you cannot travel anywhere very quickly.

-8. What is your top tip for families travelling to Ubud?
+8. What is your top tip for visiting Ubud with kids?

 Bali is an incredibly spiritual place and you can often catch a glimpse of a ceremony, wedding or funeral in the streets.
 If you can try to time your visit to Ubud with a festival or holiday, you will get to experience the rich culture of Bali in a more intimate way.
 We were lucky enough to visit once during Galungan, which is one of the most important religious holidays in Bali.
 The homes and road side are decorated with elaborate bamboo poles creating an even more exotic site.
 Our kids were fascinated by the roaming parades of costumed children playing drums in the streets.